-- In 30-minute lessons, I focus on priorities, make sure assignments are clear, teach the necessary ideas and check for bad habits.
-A little bit of improvisation, theory, and other skills can be covered but there's not time at every lesson for everything.
-A half hour is enough to be effective, especially when students practice well at home and do the work of further studying on their own.
+- In 30-minute lessons, I focus on priorities, make sure assignments are clear, teach necessary ideas, and check for bad habits.
+A little bit of improvisation, theory, and other skills can be covered.
+A half hour can be effective, especially when students practice well at home and do the work of further studying on their own.

-- In 45-minute lessons, there is more time to monitor practice habits, review more assignments, do a full warmup, and cover more questions and ideas.
+- A 45-minute lessons offers more time to monitor practice habits, review more assignments, do a full warmup, and cover more questions and ideas.

-- In 60-minute lessons, there is time for more creative projects, improvising, listening to music and discussing it, exploring, theory, discussion of learning methods, and/or a more relaxed pace while still covering everything that the shorter lessons include.
-Or, if students are more ambitious, 60-minutes allows more rigorous technical focus or performance rehearsing.
+- 60-minute lessons can include time for creative projects, more improvising, listening to music and discussing it, exploring, theory, discussion of learning methods, and/or a more relaxed pace while still covering everything that the shorter lessons include.

 - Some students choose longer lessons every-other-week instead of shorter lessons every week.
 This works well for students who are organized enough to keep up with things on their own between lessons.

 My most formal studies have been in classical guitar, including my degree in music performance from Eastern Michigan University, 2004.
 I have explored a number of other styles including flamenco, blues, American folksongs, pop, rock, funk, country/bluegrass, jazz, and other styles.
 Though I appreciate the value of tradition and working within an idiom, my main interest is in musical universals and cross-cultural perspectives.